-It is over 50 years since steroids were first prescribed and it is scandalous that most doctors are still unaware in practice of their potential for causing sodium and water retention and morbid obesity and the multitude of serious health problems attendant on these - high blood pressure, osteoporosis, heart disease, most types of cancer, stroke, high cholesterol, type 2 diabetes and other degenerative diseases.
+It is over 50 years since steroids were first prescribed and it is scandalous that most doctors are still unaware in practice of their potential for causing salt sensitivity, sodium and water retention, morbid obesity, and the multitude of serious health problems attendant on these - high blood pressure, weakened bones, impaired kidney function, kidney disease, increased blood volume, heart disease, most types of cancer, stroke, high cholesterol, type 2 diabetes and other degenerative diseases.

 In recent years people have been eating more convenience foods and these are high in salt.
 Salt can cause obesity and health problems in vulnerable people. read more

 If you have gained a lot of weight and become obese because of

 taking prescribed steroids or HRT then I have very good news for you!

 When children become fat it is essentially because they are eating salty food.
 Children are especially vulnerable to salt because of their small size and small blood volume, and because their blood vessels are weaker than those of adults... read more

 During pregnancy a woman's hormone levels alter.
 The hormone most relevant to undesirable weight gain is oestrogen... read more

 Patients may sometimes find it helps with the problem for which it has been prescribed, but be that as it may, it frequently produces a host of adverse side-effects, including weight gain... read more